glisak/Rhetos-wiki/Polymorphic-concept.md

 ## Referencing or extending a polymorphic entity

-A polymorphic data structure may be referenced or extended by other entites (Browse is also an extension).
+A polymorphic data structure may be referenced or extended by other entities (Browse is also an extension).
 Rhetos will check the **reference constraint** on data modifications.

     Entity TransactionComment